-Chicago students complete foundational coursework in four intervention orientations (Cognitive Behavioral, Psychodynamic, Humanistic Existential, and System) and have the opportunity to tailor their coursework with specializations to meet particular educational and professional goals.
+Chicago students complete foundational coursework in four intervention orientations (Cognitive Behavioral, Psychodynamic, Humanistic Existential, and System).

-A unique aspect of the program is the Research Clerkship model, where students are paired with core faculty to receive mentorship in research and scholarship, and obtain important support and preparation for their dissertation.
+A unique aspect of the doctorate in Clinical Psychology program in Chicago is the Research Clerkship model, during which first-year students are paired with core faculty to receive mentorship in research and scholarship, and obtain important support for their dissertation.
 All students complete three years of practicum experiences positioning them to be well prepared for internship placement and opportunities.

 Sexual Orientation and Gender Identity

-ADDITIONAL INFORMATION AND DATA ABOUT THE CHICAGO CAMPUS’ APA ACCREDITED CLINICAL PSY.D.
-PROGRAM:
+ADDITIONAL INFORMATION AND DATA ABOUT THE CHICAGO CAMPUS’ ACCREDITED CLINICAL PSY.D.
+PROGRAM

 Advanced Psychopathology builds on students’ understanding of concepts and diagnostic issues presented in Basic Psychopathology as they have gained clinical and training experiences throughout their first year and a half of doctoral studies.
 Advanced Psychopathology will explore psychopathology and diagnostic issues from applied, multi-dimensional perspectives, adding layers of treatment planning and critical considerations to clinical case material.
 Students in Advanced Psychopathology will be expected to discuss diagnostic and treatment planning aspects of cases introduced by the instructor (e.g., via written material, oral presentation and other media) and by students themselves.
 Students will also learn to conceptualize client’s concerns from biopsychological, empirically supported, and theory-specific approaches, with particular attention to the theory students identify as their curricular track.